 As soon as you begin shopping for a high-end vaporizer, though, you’ll encounter a problem: There aren’t just a few great vaporizers out there – there are many.
 Your decision, in other words, isn’t going to be a simple one.

-In this article, we’re going to explain arguably the most important factor that differentiates one dry herb vaporizer from another.
+In this article, we’re going to explain arguably the most important factor that differentiates one dry herb vaporizer from using a herb grinders to properly charging practices.
 When you look at the vaporizers on the market, you’ll find a huge variety of different features ranging from stylish designs to Bluetooth support.
 When you really think about it, though, no feature is more important than a vaporizer’s ability to heat your herbs – extracting their active compounds efficiently and completely – without burning them.

 A dry herb vaporizer has one of two oven styles: Convection and Conduction aka Combustion.
 The oven style might have a greater impact on your vaping experience than any other aspect of the vaporizer that you ultimately buy.
 Our suggestion, therefore, is that you make the choice between convection vs. conduction the first step on your journey toward finding the best vaporizer for your needs.
 Let’s dig in!